24 August, 2o16. 16:45

 ERROL PARKER | Editor-at-large | Contact

-WALLABIES COACH MICHAEL CHEIKA HAS reached out to greyhound trainers, who had their fate sealed this morning by the New South Wales Legislative Council, to ‘blood’ his team ahead of Saturday’s second Bledisloe showdown in Wellington.
+WALLABIES COACH MICHAEL CHEIKA HAS reached out to greyhound trainers, who had their fate sealed this morning by the New South Wales Legislative Council, to ‘blood’ his team ahead next month’s Bledisloe showdown.

 After capturing a live New Zealander, local greyhound trainer Glenn Monkton arrived this afternoon in Sydney with an idea in mind.

-Leaving for work this morning, 23-year-old Aukland-native Sam Dunhill never thought his lunch break would end with him being kidnapped off the street, blindfolded and thrown into the boot of a nearby car.
+Leaving for work this morning, 23-year-old Auckland-native Sam Dunhill never thought his lunch break would end with him being kidnapped off the street, blindfolded and thrown into the boot of a nearby car.

 Early this afternoon in a soggy Sydney, Dunhill had a ball taped to his hands and his sickly Kiwi body tied to the Wentworth Park jack rabbit in central Sydney – where he was chased around by the Wallabies backs for hours on end.